 - Gently stir the mixture together after (you don’t want air bubbles forming) until it is well combined.
 You want the texture to be richly-thick.

-- Grease a pan / baking dish or baking tin with butter and carefully line it with parchment paper (we missed this step the first time around and regretted it later).
-Aluminium foil is an easy substitute if you don’t have parchment paper handy.
+- Grease a pan / baking dish or baking tin with butter and carefully line it with parchment paper or aluminium foil.

-- Pour the mixture into the pan slowly, using a spatula if you need to smoothen the surface.
+- Pour the mixture into the pan slowly.
+Use a spatula to smoothen the surface.
 Sprinkle lots of sea salt on top.

 - Let the pan cool in the fridge for a few hours (or overnight).